ga-wdi-exercises/choose_your_own_adventure_js/pseudocode.md

 - What is your name?
   - `Sean`
 - Nice to meet you, `Sean`.
-Congradulations on your new job as a web developer intern.
+Congratulations on your new job as a web developer intern.
 Your annual salary will be $30,000 per year.
 I'm here to help you find a place to live.
 Now which part of the city would you like to live.**(NW, SW, SE, NE)**
     - `NW`
         -  Northwest has great bars, resturants and tons of night life.
 You have Champange taste on a beer budget.
 Unfortunately your intern salary wont cover the $2,000 per month rent.
 Do you get 3 roommates or uber on nights and weekends. **(R/U)**
             - `R`roommate